sangayinfotech/Deploy-Kubernetes-Cluster-on-Ubuntu-20.04-with-Contained/README.md

 ```

-4. And these rules on the worker node
+4.And these rules on the worker node
 ```bash
 sudo ufw allow 10251/tcp
 sudo ufw allow 10255/tcp
 sudo ufw reload
 ```

-5. Finally, enable the kubelet service on both systems so we can start it
+5.Finally, enable the kubelet service on both systems so we can start it
 ```bash
 sudo systemctl enable kubelet
 ```